-When the object is successfully recognised, the robot selects a suitable grasp for the object from an internal grasp database and executes it.
+When the object is successfully recognized, the robot selects a suitable grasp for the object from an internal grasp database and executes it.
 After grasping the object the robot moves the manipulator back into a safe transporting position.
-If the transport position has influence on the security outline around the robot, this outline is modified and a path to where the object is to be placed will be calulated based on the new outline.
+If the transporting position has influence on the security outline around the robot, this outline is modified and a path to where the object is to be placed will be calculated based on the new outline.
+Thus, the outline information is sent to the path planning server and the server takes the new outline into account for the next path planning.
 When the final position has been reached the robot will set down the grasped object and is available for new tasks again.